 - Power cycle the system as we did earlier and reinstall the game.
 See if this fixes the problem.

 Another possible issue can be the fluctuation of electricity.
 Here, users notice the black screen appearing whenever there is an electric operation.
 Like the compressor of the refrigerator turning on or someone turning on the light.
 The screen flashes momentarily almost at the same instance when the electric action is done.

 Here, in this case, your approach should be to plug in the Switch directly to a power outlet or use a better extension.
 If this doesn’t work, you should purchase some extensions which come with a voltage stabilizer.
 These extensions absorb the fluctuation and make sure that everything is constant.

 This is a very common problem and is most prevalent in homes with old wiring.

 HDMI cable is the main connector that is used between your console and the TV.
 We’ve received reports from users where even the HDMI cables which came with Switch were problematic and were not able to support 4K resolution without issues like these.

 This is a very weird workaround as it doesn’t matter whether you put on your left or right shoe first; you should be able to walk in both cases.
-However, same isn’t the case with Switch.
-According to several user reports, connecting the dock in the specific order as was mentioned in the Nintento Support page fixed the problem for them.
+However, the same isn’t the case with Switch.
+According to several user reports, connecting the dock in the specific order as was mentioned on the Nintendo Support page fixed the problem for them.

-Follow the exact order as mentioned in Nintendo’s support page.
+Follow the exact order as mentioned on Nintendo’s support page.
 Once done, check if the black screen appears again.

-In some cases, users experienced the black screen with the game’s sound in the background.
+In some cases, users experienced a black screen with the game’s sound in the background.
 Here, the black screen remains indefinitely and the user is blind to see anything else on the screen.
-Here, we will use a workaround which worked for many users nad manipulate the internet access.
+Here, we will use a workaround that worked for many users and manipulate the internet access.